 On March 24, 2014, we entered into an employment agreement with Mr. Malhotra, our then Senior Vice President, Strategy, Facilities, Investor Relations & Procurement.
 On June 18, 2015, we entered into the first amendment to this agreement with Mr. Malhotra, following which Mr. Malhotra became our Chief Strategy Officer.
 On February 23, 2016, we entered into the second amendment to this agreement with Mr. Malhotra.
-Pursuant to the terms of Mr. Malhotra's employment agreement, as amended, Mr. Malhotra's annual salary for 2017 was \$340,000.
+Pursuant to the terms of Mr. Malhotra's employment agreement, as amended, Mr. Malhotra's annual salary for 2018 was \$355,000.
 Mr. Malhotra was eligible to receive an annual cash incentive bonus payable based on achievement of performance goals established by our Compensation Committee.
-For 2017, Mr. Malhotra's annual target incentive bonus was \$230,000.
-The earned annual cash incentive bonus payable to Mr. Malhotra depended upon the extent to which our applicable performance goals were achieved.
-Mr. Malhotra's actual paid bonus for 2017 was \$483,000.
-Mr. Malhotra did not earn any payment for the 2017 component of the 2016-2017 Retention Program.
-In fiscal 2017, Limelight also issued Mr. Malhotra's employment agreement further provides that we will reimburse Mr. Malhotra for certain expenses for reasonable travel, entertainment, and other business expenses, including professional association fees, incurred by him in furtherance of the performance of his employment duties.
+For 2018, Mr. Malhotra's annual target incentive bonus was \$235,000.
+The earned annual incentive bonus payable to Mr. Malhotra depended upon the extent to which our applicable performance goals were achieved.
+Mr. Malhotra's actual paid bonus for 2018 was \$235,000.
+In fiscal 2018, Limelight also issued Mr. Malhotra 132,896 restricted stock units and a stock option to purchase 297,619 shares of our common stock, each pursuant to our Equity Incentive Plan.
+Mr. Malhotra's employment agreement further provides that we will reimburse Mr. Malhotra for certain expenses for reasonable travel, entertainment, and other business expenses, including professional association fees, incurred by him in furtherance of the performance of his employment duties.